 "Success for vendors looking to compete as providers of the next generation of desktop outsourcing will require them to provide these services using a mobile-enabled, hosted set of cloud services, which will be accompanied by a fundamental shift in the types of players that will compete in this space along with the capabilities required to meet customer needs," said David Tapper, VP, Outsourcing and Offshore Services at IDC.
 "Players looking to compete in this market need to understand not only the structure and ecosystem of providers playing in this space, and what is their optimal position, but also that success will require creating a new brand and value proposition; providing value-added services such as personalization, analytics, and dual identify; and pursuing new markets to offset cannibalization of traditional desktop outsourcing."

-App stores, Customer relationship management applications, Enterprise mobility, Infrastructure as a service, Internet of things, Mobile consumer, Mobility, Network and desktop outsourcing services, Networking and connectivity devices, Platform as a service, Sales enablement, Sales operations, Smartphone, Software as a service, Supply chain management applications, iPad
+App stores, Customer relationship management applications, Enterprise mobility, Infrastructure as a service, Internet of things, Mobile consumer, Mobility, Network and desktop outsourcing services, Networking and connectivity devices, Platform as a service, Sales enablement, Sales operations, Smartphone, Software as a service, Supply chain management applications, Wearables, iPad